mttpla/docsort/README.md

 cargo release major
 ```

-By default the command runs in dry-run mode; add --execute to perform the release.
+By default the command runs in dry-run mode; add --execute --no-publish to perform the release.

 This will:
 - Update the version in Cargo.toml